dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-28-New-system-to-evaluate-science-in-Colombia.md

 ---
 layout: post
-title: "Investigadores y grupos en Colombia"
+title: "Researchers and groups in Colombia"
 modified: 2014-05-28 15:10:36 -0400
 category:
 tags: [R, ciencia, Colombia]
 image:
   feature: texture-feature-14.jpg
-  credit: Trees in the winter, Silver Spring, MD, USA.
+  credit: Tunnel, Arlington, VA, USA.
 Diego J. Lizcano
   creditlink: http://500px.com/dlizcano
 comments: true
 share: true
 ---

-## The new system to evaluate researchers by Colciencias.
+## There is a new system to evaluate researchers by Colciencias.
+The y axis is the number of researchers in that category.
 <figure>
 	<img src="/images/Colciencias/calif_investigadores.png">
 </figure>